rust-lang/rfcs/text/0000-simple-postfix-macros.md

 `T`, `&T`, or `&mut T`.
 The internal binding the compiler creates for that expression will participate in type inference as normal, including the expanded body of the macro.
 If the compiler cannot unambiguously determine the type of the internal binding, it will produce a compile-time error.
+If the macro wishes to constrain the type of `$self`, it can do so by writing a `let` binding for `$self` with the desired type.

 Macros defined using this mechanism follow exactly the same namespace and scoping rules as any other macro.
 If a macro accepting a `$self:self` argument